Battle of Worringen

-The Battle of Worringen was fought on 5 June 1288 near the town of Worringen (also spelled Woeringen), which is now the northernmost borough of Cologne.
+The Battle of Worringen was fought on 5 June 1288 near the town of Worringen (also spelled Woeringen), which is now part of Chorweiler, the northernmost borough (Stadtbezirk) of Cologne.
 It was the decisive battle of the War of the Limburg Succession, fought for the possession of the Duchy of Limburg between on one side the Archbishop Siegfried II of Cologne and Count Henry VI of Luxembourg, and on the other side, Duke John I of Brabant.

 Prelude

 The conflict arose after Duke Waleran IV of Limburg, a scion of the Lotharingian Ardennes-Verdun dynasty, had died without male heirs in 1279.
 His duchy was inherited by his daughter Ermengarde, who had married Count Reginald I of Guelders about 1270.
 Her husband claimed the Limburg heritage and in 1282 had his ducal title recognized by the German king Rudolf I.

 The marriage of Reginald and Ermengarde, however, remained childless and when she died in 1283, Count Adolf VIII of Berg, Duke Waleran's nephew as son of his elder brother Count Adolf VII, also claimed the Limburg duchy.
 As far as the succession in the female line was denied, Reginald was unable to assert his claims.
 An agreement seemed possible; nevertheless, Adolf of Berg preceded his Ardennes relatives when in September 1283 he sold his claims to the mighty Reginar duke John of Brabant.

 John intended to enlarge his Brabant territory and re-unite the former Duchy of Lower Lorraine in the northwest of the Holy Roman Empire.
 Limburg was also economically important as it stretched along the major Via Regia trade route to Aachen and Cologne on the Rhine river.
 Though John held the title of Duke of Lothier since 1190, it had been solely honorific and did not imply any inheritance claims.
 The Limburg nobles therefore refused to accept John's overlordship, when his forces invaded the duchy.

 Between 1283 and 1288, the conflict was delayed by several smaller confrontations between both sides, none of them decisive.
 Meanwhile, most of the other local powers chose sides.
 Siegfried II of Westerburg, the Archbishop of Cologne, suspiciously eyed John's increasing power in the Lower Lorraine lands.
 In view of their common interests, he and Reginald of Guelders forged an alliance in August 1284, joined by Count Henry VI of Luxembourg, and his brother Waleran I of Ligny, as well as by Count Adolf of Nassau.
 On the other side the Westphalian counts of Mark took the chance to affirm their independence from the Archbishop of Cologne and together with the Counts of Loon, Tecklenburg and Waldeck allied with Brabant and Berg.